 - AVOID stimulant laxatives as you can build a dependency on these.

 How to Prevent Constipation

-Wish there were some foolproof ways to avoid constipation.
-Unfortunately you got a lot working against you during pregnancy.
+We wish there were some foolproof ways to avoid constipation.
+Unfortunately you got a lot of things working against you during pregnancy.
 The things you should make sure you are doing is drinking lots of water, eating lots of high fiber foods, lots and lots of cruciferous vegetables and fruit, and lastly, make sure you are exercising daily.